Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 - **Authentication method:** Select 'Azure Active Directory credential'.
 - **Server Certificate Lookup (optional):** Select 'Common Name'.
-- **Server Common Name** Enter the managed cluster server certificate common name.
-The common name format is {{cluster guid id with no dashes}}.sfmc.azclient.ms.
+- **Server Common Name** Enter the cluster server certificate common name.
 This name can also be found in the cluster manifest in Service Fabric Explorer (SFX).
   - Example: sfcluster.contoso.com
 - **Username:** Enter an Entra user that has been added to the clusters 'Cluster' App Registration in UPN format.
 This can be tested by connecting to SFX as the Entra user.
 - **Password:** Enter Entra users password.
 If this is a new user, ensure account is not prompting for a password change.
 This can be tested by connecting to SFX as the Entra user.